Tail Measures and Regular Variation: Preliminaries

 \section{Preliminaries}

-In the first part of this section we define the function space $\spaceD$ and introduce some notation.
-Then we continue with properties of a boundedness $\mcb$ and conclude this section with a summary of the main assumptions.
+We present first several definitions and notation related to a given metric space.
+Then we continue with properties of a properly localised boundedness $\mcb$ and conclude this section with the formulation of the main assumptions.